SageAlexander/finalproject/README.md

 To answer this question...
-1. I sorted the percent change from Starting to Mid-Career Salary from lowest to highest
+1. I sorted the percent change from Starting to Mid-Career Salary column from lowest to highest
 2. I found which majors are considered STEM (Science, Technology, Engineering, Math) with [this website](https://www.act.org/content/act/en/research/reports/act-publications/condition-of-stem-2013/stem-majors-and-occupations/stem-majors-and-occupations.html)
-3. I manually set the STEM majors that are in the bottom ten majors by percent change in salary to italics.
+3. I manually set the STEM majors within the bottom ten by percent change in salary to italics.
 4. I then sorted the list by starting median to learn more

 > The three majors with the lowest change in salary over a carreer were STEM majors.
 Physician Assistant, Nursing, and Nutrition majors see a 23.4, 23.6, and 38.6 change respectively.
 Physician Assistant starting median salary is relatively high at $74,300.00, the highest starting salary out of all majors on the data sheet.
 The mid career median reaches $91,700.00.
 Nursing, on the other hand, is number 9 out of the starting salary list at $54,200.00, but only reaches $67,000.00 at mid career median.
 For reference, philosophy majors reach a mid career median of $81,200.00.